openstax/tiny-book/README.md

 - we still require collxml module entries to have a title
 - It seems the slug entry in the collxml must match the name of the file (`slug1.collection.xml`).
 Is that necessary? (`git-link` step fails)
 - The validation error for a missing license is not very helpful. jsonschema just says `None: None is not of type 'string'`
+- why is the module & collection UUID an element instaed of an attribute on the root element?